 Hard-Shell Suitcase: When I started traveling, I made the mistake of purchasing a cheap, soft-sided suitcase.
 Fast forward about 6 months and I found myself with a worn, ripped, and battered skeleton of luggage.
 Do yourself a favor and invest in a strong hard-shell suitcase (preferably one that spins).
 It will save you plenty of worry; take it from someone who realized that her passport was falling out of a torn pocket.

 “Steal-Proof” Purse: You can never be too careful when trekking around foreign countries.
 Thieves are constantly on the lookout for easy targets.
 Why not make it a thousand times more difficult for them to get a hold of your belongings?
 I have fallen in love with this purse’s slim profile, roomy interior, and safety features.
 Cable-woven strap?
 Yep.
 External and internal locks?
 Definitely.
 Slash-resistant body?
 That too.
 It has also come in handy for casual outings where security was questionable (think concerts, street fairs, theme parks etc).
 You’ll have much more fun knowing that your wallet/passport is safe.

-What are some of your favorite essentials?
+What are some of your favorite travel essentials?
 Drop a comment below!